ehedman/sdlSpeedometer/README.install.txt

 Dec-2021

 This application is intended to be built on an basic level Debian release such as the Raspberry Pi OS Lite with Xorg added.
-Further development can then proceed from a host computer via SSH to the Pi.
+Further development can then proceed from a host computer via SSH (-X) to the Pi.

 Since external X based applicatoon will run full screen possibly without any window manager, some adjustment can be made to have them correctly positioned at the screen: